 Coral Campbell finds, from a historical perspective, there was a distinctive approach evolving in early childhood science education.

-Deakin’s Bachelor of Early Childhood Education is accredited with the Victorian Institute of Teaching (VIT) for primary teaching and ACECQA for preschool teaching.
+Deakin’s Bachelor of Education (Early Years) is accredited with the Victorian Institute of Teaching (VIT) for primary teaching and ACECQA for preschool teaching.